House on Haunted Hill (1999 film): Sequel

-In 2007, the film was followed up with a direct-to-DVD sequel, Return to House on Haunted Hill, which was released in both rated and unrated editions.
+In 2007, the film was followed up with a direct-to-DVD sequel, Return to House on Haunted Hill, with Jeffrey Combs reprising his role as Vannacut and was released in both rated and unrated editions.
 The film had no involvement from William Malone and received poor reviews, mainly due to plot holes, continuity in the building design and various other features of the film, but it was praised for its state-of-the-art Blu-Ray feature in which the viewer can change the path of the story.